jgauthi/poc_symfony4_apiplatform/README.md

 ## Features developed

 **BackEnd Application:**
+The development started in Symfony 4.1, and migrate successively to 4.2, 4.3 and finally 4.4.

 * Rest Api
     * API Platform
     * Authentication with JWT (user sign-up, sign-in, including account confirmation through e-mail)